TanasijeRUnibe/org_annot_eukar_genome_2025/README.md

 - Preparation of BED and FASTA files for GENESPACE input
 - Execution of GENESPACE analyses, pangenome processing, and multi-genome synteny visualization

-Each script includes SLURM headers for cluster execution, standardized environment setup, and descriptive naming to ensure each step is clear and unambiguous.
+Each script includes SLURM headers for cluster execution.

 ### r_scripts_and_bashlaunchers
 This folder contains all R scripts and dedicated launcher scripts used to run analyses on the cluster.
 These include: